cjdbarlow/bedside-notebook/anaesthesia/paeds/considerations.md

 	* Steroids
 	Dexamethasone 0.5-1mg/kg.
 	* Reintubation
-	If ongoing deterioration or hypoxia.
+	If ongoing deterioration or hypoxia
-	* Tracheostomy
+.	* Tracheostomy
 	If upper airway obstruction worsens.
 * Rebound may occur at ~2 hours